-2720: National Healthcare Safety Network (NHSN) Antimicrobial Use Measure (Centers for Disease Control): Recommended
+2720: National Healthcare Safety Network (NHSN) Antimicrobial Use Measure (Centers for Disease Control): Endorsed

 Description: This measure assesses antimicrobial use in hospitals based on medication administration data that hospitals collect electronically at the point of care and report via electronic file submissions to CDC's National Healthcare Safety Network (NHSN).
 The antimicrobial use data that are in scope for this measure are antibacterial agents administered to adult and pediatric patients in a specified set of ward and intensive care unit locations: medical, medical/surgical, and surgical wards and units.
 The measure compares antimicrobial use that the hospitals report with antimicrobial use that is predicted on the basis of nationally aggregated data.
-The measure is comprised of a discrete set of ratios, Standardized Antimicrobial Administration Ratios (SAARs), each of which summarizes observed-to-predicted antibacterial use for one of 16 antibacterial agent-patient care location combinations.
-The SAARs are designed to serve as high value targets or high level indicators for antimicrobial stewardship programs (ASPs).
-SAAR values that are outliers are intended to prompt analysis of possible overuse, underuse, or inappropriate use of antimicrobials, subsequent actions aimed at improving the quality of antimicrobial prescribing, and impact evaluations of ASP interventions.; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility, Post Acute/Long Term Care Facility : Inpatient Rehabilitation Facility, Post Acute/Long Term Care Facility : Long Term Acute Care Hospital; Data Source: Electronic Clinical Data : Electronic Health Record, Management Data
+The measure comprises a discrete set of ratios, Standardized Antimicrobial Administration Ratios (SAARs), each of which summarizes observed-to-predicted antibacterial use for 1 of 16 antibacterial agent-patient care location combinations.
+The SAARs are designed to serve as high-value targets or high-level indicators for antimicrobial stewardship programs (ASPs).
+SAAR values that are outliers are intended to prompt analysis of possible overuse, underuse, or inappropriate use of antimicrobials, subsequent actions aimed at improving the quality of antimicrobial prescribing, and impact evaluations of ASP interventions; Measure Type: Process; Level of Analysis: Facility; Setting of Care: Hospital/Acute Care Facility, Post Acute/Long Term Care Facility: Inpatient Rehabilitation Facility, Post Acute/Long Term Care Facility: Long Term Acute Care Hospital; Data Source: Electronic Clinical Data: Electronic Health Record, Management Data

 This is a new process measure that creates a ratio of actual reported antimicrobial use with predicted antimicrobial use based on nationally aggregated data.
-The Committee agreed this is a very important topic and there is a need for measures in this area because of the worldwide problem of antibiotic resistance and antibiotic overuse.
-Although the testing sample was small, the Committee agreed the testing was adequate as additional testing will be performed once use of the measure is expanded.
+The Committee agreed that this is a very important topic and that there is a need for measures in this area because of the worldwide problem of antibiotic resistance and antibiotic overuse.
+Although the testing sample was small, the Committee agreed that the testing was adequate as additional testing will be performed once use of the measure is expanded.
 The Committee noted that the measure only uses electronic data, and raised this as a feasibility concern.
-The developer explained that it was not feasible to collect the data manually and the Committee decided this was sufficient rationale to begin electronically reporting this measure.
-The measure is not currently in use and the developers plan to propose the measure for accountability programs after additional field experience.
+The developer explained that it was not feasible to collect the data manually, and the Committee decided this was sufficient rationale to begin reporting this measure electronically.
+The measure is not currently in use, and the developers plan to propose the measure for accountability programs after additional field experience.
 It will be used in the National Healthcare Safety Network for surveillance and quality measurement, and will assist in setting benchmarks for antimicrobial use.
 Uses may be expanded over time as additional data are collected.
-Although the measure will require refinement, the Committee determined the measure meets the criteria for NQF endorsement.
-During the post comment conference call, the measure developer noted that the measure was not yet ready for public reporting or accountability programs, but they plan to work toward that goal as the measure is used.
+During the post-comment conference call, a Committee member asked when the measure would be ready for public reporting.
+The developer recommended that the measure be used for public health surveillance for quality measurement and improvement.
+They noted that they will need to collect more information and conduct additional testing before proposing the measure for use in for public reporting and accountability programs..
 Another Committee member asked whether the measure could be reviewed at the state or national level before being reported at the provider level.
-The developer noted that it would make the most sense to report the measure at the national level first because participation is too low for reliable state-level reporting.
+The developer noted that it would make the most sense to report the measure at the national level first because participation is too low to get a good state-by-state analysis.
+Although the measure will require refinement, the Committee determined that the measure meets the criteria for NQF endorsement.

-2726: Prevention of Central Venous Catheter (CVC)-Related Bloodstream Infections (American Society of Anesthesiologists): Recommended
+2726: Prevention of Central Venous Catheter (CVC)-Related Bloodstream Infections (American Society of Anesthesiologists): Endorsed